Wabinab/xenoblade-chronicles-2/src/20_bana.md

 # Ancestors of Tantal, Bana's Plot, Emperor Niall's Selflessness

-===

-Gathered at one of their room, Zeke briefed them, "We can reach Tantal by ship, but once there we'll need to do a spot of walking."
+The group gathered in one of their room, Zeke briefing them, "We can reach Tantal by ship, but once there we'll need to do a spot of walking."

-Nia commented, "So we're traveling with Shellhead here? **Neeeever** thought I'd see the day..."
+Nia was impressed, "So we're traveling with Shellhead here? **Neeeever** thought I'd see the day..."

 "I think you'll find I make a **fantastic** ally."